 For even-numbered fiscal years, the University prepares a single fiscal year spending plan; for odd-numbered years, the University also prepares a "current services" budget for the upcoming biennium for submission to the Office of Policy and Management (the Governor's budget agency), as well as to the State Department of Higher Education. ("Current services" refers to the cost of continuing current programs and services, updated for inflation.
 The "current services" budget forms the basis of the Governor's recommendations to the legislature.)
-The June 23rd budget workshop will focus on the spending plan for Fiscal Year 2012.
+The September 28th budget presentation will focus on the spending plan for Fiscal Year 2012.
 The tuition and fee rates for Fiscal Year 2012 were set in March 2011 by the Board.
-FY13 tuition and fee rates are tentatively scheduled to be presented to the Board in the fall of 2011.
+FY13 tuition and fee rates are tentatively scheduled to be presented to the Board in November 2011.